whyolet/ttt/README.md

 ### File

-* TTT format supports Unicode as is, without escape sequences like `\uFFFF`, default encoding is UTF-8.
+* TTT format supports Unicode as is, without escape sequences like `\uFFFF`.
+* Encoding is always UTF-8 to keep TTT parser and formatter simple.
+[BOM](https://en.wikipedia.org/wiki/Byte_order_mark) is not supported.
+* TTT file has `.ttt` extension and `text/ttt` content type (to be registered).
 * TTT file is parsed line by line with a simple strict state machine.
+* Invalid input leads to explicit error and no output at all to fix the issues earlier.
 * Initial state is an implicit multiline list.
   * This allows to support zero, one, or multiple root values in one file naturally without additional concepts like "document" and separators like `---` in YAML.
   * Empty file parses to an empty list: